2007 New York City steam explosion: Background

 More than 12 similar Con Edison steam pipe explosions have occurred in New York City since 1987.
 One of the most significant events occurred near Gramercy Park in 1989, killing two Con Edison workers and one bystander, and causing damage of several million U.S. dollars.
 The utility eventually pleaded guilty to lying about asbestos contamination from that accident, and paid a $2 million fine.
 A steam pipe explosion at Washington Square in 2000 near the New York University Bobst Library left a 15-foot (4.5 m) crater in the pavement on Washington Square South, scattering debris and leaving traces of asbestos in the air.

-The New York Steam Company began providing service in lower Manhattan in 1882.
+The New York Steam Company began providing service in Lower Manhattan in 1882.
 Con Edison is now the largest operator of the New York City steam system, which is the largest commercial steam system in the world with more than 100 mi of steam pipe.
 It provides steam service to nearly 2,000 customers serving more than 100,000 commercial and residential establishments in Manhattan south of 96th Street.
 The utility reported that in 2007, the average age of the steam pipes was 54 years, but some were near 100 years old.

 Event

 The explosion, which occurred just before 6:00 p.m. local time, near the peak of the evening rush hour, was caused by the failure of a Consolidated Edison 24 in underground steam pipe installed in 1924.
 The pipe was located at 41st Street and Lexington Avenue, near Grand Central Terminal.
 The towering cloud of billowing steam, higher than the nearby 1047 ft-tall Chrysler Building, persisted for at least two hours, leaving a crater about 35 feet (10 m) wide and 15 feet (4 m) deep.

 The escaping steam shook nearby office buildings, causing many occupants to immediately evacuate.
 A 51-year-old New Jersey woman, who worked a block from the site, died of a heart attack suffered while fleeing the disaster area.
-45 people were injured, with two injured critically.
+Forty-five people were injured, two critically.

 The most seriously injured victims were a 23-year-old tow truck driver from Brooklyn, who was scalded over 80 percent of his body by the 400 °F steam and had to be put in a medically induced coma, and his passenger, a 30-year-old woman, who was being driven back to Brooklyn after her car broke down.
 A witness reported that the tow truck was lifted 12 feet (4 m) by the escaping steam, higher than a nearby city bus.